-A similar proof to the Diagonal proof is the Power Set proof.
-This is essentially just another version of Cantor’s proof of 1891, (Footnote: Georg Cantor, ‘Über eine elemtare Frage de Mannigfaltigketslehre’, Jahresberich der Deutsch.
+The Power Set proof is a proof that is similar to the Diagonal proof, and can be considered to be essentially another version of Georg Cantor’s proof of 1891, (Footnote: Georg Cantor, ‘Über eine elemtare Frage de Mannigfaltigketslehre’, Jahresberich der Deutsch.
 Math.
 Vereing.
 Bd.
 I, S. pp 75-78 (1891).
 An English translation of the original can be seen Cantor’s original 1891 proof here.) and it is usually presented with the same secondary argument that is commonly applied to the Diagonal proof.
 The Power Set proof involves the notion of subsets.
 A subset of a set is a set that includes some or all of the elements of a given set.
-In standard set theory, given a set A, there can be a power set of A whose elements include every possible subset of the set A.
+In standard set theory, given a set A, there can be a power set of A whose elements are all subsets of the set A.

 The Power Set proof states that, given a set A with an infinite number of elements, there cannot be a function that matches each element of the Power Set of A to each element of the set A; that is, there is no function that matches every element of the set A to every subset of the set A (see also one-to-one correspondence).

 The usual version of the proof as is commonly used today is as follows:

 We start with an initial assumption; the object of the proof is to prove that this assumption cannot be correct.
 The assumption is that there is a function, which we call E(x), that maps every element of the set A uniquely to a subset of the set A, such that all subsets of A are referenced by that function.

 We now define a set, that we call the set B, to be the set which includes every element of A which is matched to a subset that does not contain that actual element itself.